Jane’s Addiction

 Two years passed before the release of the band’s last studio album with the original line-up, “Ritual De Lo Habitual.”
 Farrell launched Lollapalooza in ’91 as a traveling festival.
 Ironically, it turned out to be a Jane Addiction (short-term) farewell tour.

-In ’97, Jane’s Addiction re-formed with Red Hot Chili Pepper’s Flea on bass for “Kettle Whistle” which contained unreleased material and new tracks.
+In ’97, Jane’s Addiction re-formed with Red Hot Chili Peppers’ Flea on bass for “Kettle Whistle” which contained unreleased/new material.
 A tour followed.
-The group returned in ’03 amid much hoopla (a Rolling Stone article and Spin cover) with their album “Strays.”
+They returned in ’03 amid much hoopla (a Rolling Stone article and Spin cover) with their album “Strays.”
 Bassist Chris Chaney was the only non-original member.

 The following year, Jane’s Addiction embarked on a joint tour with Nine Inch Nails.
 The tour had a mishap out of the gate.
 Farrell tore his calf muscle onstage in Atlanta during the concert’s first song.
 He performed the rest of the set before he was taken to a hospital in an ambulance.